But they that wait upon the Lord shall renew their strength;

-As far as my parents were concerned for the usual birthday thing on the 21st, I said I would be away that day ... just not where to.
+As far as my parents were concerned for the usual birthday thing on July 21st, I said I would be away ... just not where to.

 The purple mountain rose up before me as I left Paradise in the early morning hours of July 20th, happily and easily making my way up over countless sun cups to Camp Muir in only a few hours.
 It all seemed so simple: I would go climb Mount Rainier the next day and stand atop Columbia Crest in the sunlight of my 34th birthday.
 This would be a repeat of my first solo ascent of any of these Cascade volcanoes, atop Mount Adams, back on my 30th birthday.
 It would be perhaps the most glorious, mind-blowing event of my life to reach the summit of Mount Rainier that morning!